Tharun-Gr/CSA/README.md

 >>
 >>> #### 7.
 SOB: ***Subtract One and Branch***
 >>> - ***0018*** - Load some value in grp3.
 >>> - Enter the instruction code.
-Load and SS the PC.
+Load and SS the PC.git stat
 >>> - It'll subtract by 1 of the gpr3 value.
 >>> - If the subtracted value greater than 0, then set EA value to PC.
 >>> - Otherwise, increment the PC by 1.